 Use Continuous Monitoring

 In addition to upholding shared responsibility and making sure you configure according to best practices, you need to gain continuous visibility into what’s going on in your environment.
-With a solution such as Threat Stack’s Cloud Security Platform®, you can quickly get access to broad and deep visibility across your environment.
+With a solution such as Threat Stack’s intrusion detection platform (IDP), you can quickly get access to broad and deep visibility across your environment.
 This is of utmost importance for regulated industries and sensitive workloads in the cloud, but no one can afford to ignore it.